ajtrowell/shared_julia_depot/readme.md

 ## Prerequisites
 - Install Julia (tested with Julia 1.9 and newer) and ensure the binary is available on your `PATH`.
 Set `JULIA_BIN=/path/to/julia` if you use a non-default location.
 - Install Juliaup and ensure your host user has an up-to-date toolchain in `~/.juliaup` and `~/.julia/juliaup` (the bootstrap script mirrors these into the shared assets).
+- Install Python 3 (used by the agent launcher to read Juliaup metadata and locate the vendored Julia binary).
 - `rsync` is optional but speeds up file copies during provisioning.

 ## Bootstrap the depot